devdhan/devdhan/README.md

 ### Hi there 👋
-- 🔭 I am Daniel Bolaji a Mobile App Development, with a Bachelors in Computer Science.
+- 🔭 I am Daniel Bolaji a Mobile App Development, with a Bachelors degree in Computer Science.
 - 🌱 I am open to an internship and looking to collaborate on Mobile App projects.
 I’m currently using Flutter.
 - 👯 I am interested in working on any project to increase my knowledge in Tech.
 - 💬 Ask me about Flutter, Kotlin and Java.